MicrosoftDocs/windows-itpro-docs/windows/keep-secure/overview-of-threat-mitigations-in-windows-10.md

 -   **Extensive global sensors** help keep Windows Defender current and aware of even the newest malware.
 This is accomplished in two ways: by collecting the rich local context data from end points and by centrally analyzing that data.
 The goal is to identify new, emerging malware and block it in the first critical hours of its lifetime to limit exposure to the broader PC ecosystem.

 -   **Tamper proofing** helps guard Windows Defender itself against malware attacks.
-For example, Windows Defender uses Protected Processes, which prevents untrusted processes from attempting to tamper with Windows Defender components, its registry keys, and so on.
-(For information about Protected Processes, see [Additional memory protections](#additional-memory-protections), later in this topic.)
+For example, Windows Defender uses Protected Processes, which prevents untrusted processes from attempting to tamper with Windows Defender components, its registry keys, and so on. ([Protected Processes](#protected-processes) is described later in this topic.)

 -   **Enterprise-level features** give IT pros the tools and configuration options necessary to make Windows Defender an enterprise-class antimalware solution.